godotengine/godot-docs/classes/class_navigation2d.rst

 Description
 -----------

 Navigation2D provides navigation and pathfinding within a 2D area, specified as a collection of :ref:`NavigationPolygon<class_NavigationPolygon>` resources.
-By default these are automatically collected from child :ref:`NavigationPolygonInstance<class_NavigationPolygonInstance>` nodes, but they can also be added on the fly with :ref:`navpoly_add<class_Navigation2D_method_navpoly_add>`.
+By default, these are automatically collected from child :ref:`NavigationPolygonInstance<class_NavigationPolygonInstance>` nodes, but they can also be added on the fly with :ref:`navpoly_add<class_Navigation2D_method_navpoly_add>`.

 Method Descriptions
 -------------------